giddyMandy/GeoFenceMap/README.md

 - Geospatial Data: Information that describes objects, events, or other features with a location on the Earth's surface.
 In this project, GeoJSON files store Nigeria’s geographical boundaries.
 - State: The highest administrative division within Nigeria, consisting of multiple Local Government Areas (LGAs).
 Nigeria has 36 states and the Federal Capital Territory (FCT), each with its own government structure.
 - Local Government Area (LGA): A subdivision of a state used for administrative purposes.
 Nigeria has 774 LGAs, each with a governing body responsible for local governance.
-- District: sSmaller subdivisions within an LGA, often used for planning, governance, and data analysis at a more localized level.
+- Districts: Smaller subdivisions within an LGA, often used for planning, governance, and data analysis at a more localized level.
 - Flask: A lightweight Python web framework used to build the backend API that processes geospatial data and serves dynamic map updates.
 - Folium: A Python library for interactive map visualization, which integrates with Leaflet.js to render geo-referenced data directly in a web application.
 - GeoPandas: A Python library that extends Pandas to handle geospatial data, allowing operations such as spatial filtering, boundary calculations, and data merging.